sanjarani/simple-navigation/README.md

 -because:
 There will be sent a request to server for every single image and etc, and this will be made your site harder to load, specially for countries like mine that have very slow internet...
+There are ( 2 ) files named `simpleNavigation.php` and `main.php`.
+`simpleNavigation.php works just like the photoshop-plus sample but it contains a problem:

+`Element a NOT allowed to be as child of ul element so your page will have W3C validity ERROR in this type I seriously suggest you to use "main.php" instead of this file.`

 Using this code is quite easy;